diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2026-01-01-company-types.md

 ------
-Having worked across some of these environments, it's a few things stand out:
+Having worked across some of these environments, a few things stand out:

 When working at a B2C Startup: